eps696/stargan2/README.md

 * stricter memory management to fit bigger batches on consumer GPUs
 * models mixing (SWA) for better stability

-**NB**: In the meantime here's only training code and some basic inference (processing).
-More various methods & use cases may be added later.

 ## Presumed file structure

 | stargan2 | root